vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 Finally, you must request the processing of the order with the [Process order API request](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/gatewayCallback/-orderGroup-).

 At this point, if everything is ok with the payment, the order should be placed.
 Otherwise, you should get a `status 500` error.

-[block:callout]
-{
-  "type": "warning",
-  "body": "Be aware that this process uses the gateway connectors configured in your VTEX environment.
-Be careful to avoid any unwanted charges or unexpected payment denials."
+>⚠️ Be aware that this process uses the gateway connectors configured in your VTEX environment.
+Be careful to avoid any unwanted charges or unexpected payment denials.
-}
-[/block]

 ## Checking the result